 You may have heard the term “Mexican Carry”.
 What is it and should you be using it?

 Mexican Carry is the term used to describe carrying a pistol inside your waistband without a holster.
-This kind of carry is typically done on the front where an appendix carry holster would go.
+This kind of carry is typically done on the front of the body, where an appendix carry holster would go.

 How did Mexican carry get started?